Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 \subsection{Superconducting critical temperature}

-Measurement of the superconducting critical temperature in S/F hybrids S/F1/F2 or F1/S/F2 spin-valve type configuration has been widely used study S/F proximity effects both in the context of singlet and triplet superconductivity.
-Theory~\cite{Tagirov:1999, Buzdin:2001} and experiments~\cite{Gu:2002,Moraru:2006} on F/S/F trilayers with both weak (CuNi) and strong (NiFe) F layers showed that the superconducting $T_c$ is higher when the F layer moments are antiparallel compared to when they are parallel.
-In the singlet picture this can be understood easily from the higher net pair-breaking exchange field arising for the parallel F layer moments which suppresses superconductivity.
-For noncollinear F-moment alignments in F/S/F and S/F/F systems~\cite{Leksin:2012,Wang:2014}, the proximity effect between the S and F layers is enhanced due to the generation of tiplet Cooper pairs.
-The increased proximity effect results in a reduction of $T_c$ by up to 120 mK for $3d$ ferromagnets~\cite{Leksin:2012,Wang:2014} to as large as a 1K for half-metallic ferromagnets like CrO$_2$~\cite{Singh:2015}.
+Some theory~\cite{Tagirov:1999, Buzdin:2001} and measurements of F/S/F trilayers with both weak (CuNi) and strong (NiFe) F layers showed that $T_c$ is higher for antiparallel F-layer moments versus parallel F-layer moments~\cite{Gu:2002,Moraru:2006}.
+This can be understood from the higher net pair-breaking exchange field for parallel F layer moments which strongly suppresses singlet superconductivity.
+However, other experiments \cite{rusanov_prb_06} observed a higher $T_c$ in the P state, which can be partially understood from a suppression of inverse crossed Andreev reflection in the P state \cite{fominov_jetp_10, mironov_prb_14}.
+For noncollinear F-moment alignments in F/S/F and S/F/F systems~\cite{Leksin:2012,Wang:2014}, the proximity effect between the S and F layers is enhanced due to the generation of triplet Cooper pairs.
+The increased proximity effect results in a reduction of $T_c$ by up to 120 mK for $3d$ ferromagnets~\cite{Leksin:2012,Wang:2014} and 1 K for half-metallic ferromagnets such as CrO$_2$~\cite{Singh:2015}.